News & Events

 • Titles for all ages in audio, e-text and braille

 • More than 85,000 books, magazines and newspapers

 • Materials in English & French, with expanding access to other languages

-For more information on CELA, please log on to their website at www.celalibrary.ca
+For more information on CELA, please visit their website at www.celalibrary.ca.

 Georgina Public Libraries strives to be accessible to all patrons.